Vijayadasami (film): Production

 The story was written by Perarasu who also wrote and directed the original film, while the Paruchuri brothers wrote the dialogues.
 Ram Prasad handled the cinematography, while Nandamuri Hari edited the film and Stun Siva choreographed the action sequences.
 Kalyan Ram decided to star in the film after watching the Tamil original in Vizag.
 The film was shot at a specially erected street set in Ramanaidu Cine Village, Hyderabad.
 The climax scenes were shot for a week at Ramoji Film City.

 Soundtrack

 The music was composed by Srikanth Deva and released by Aditya Music.
 All of the songs were reused from Sivakasi.

-Release
+Reception

-The film had a low-key release and earned mixed reviews, with a critic from Indiaglitz.com stating "it appeared to be a routine commercial film with mass elements sans any masala".
-Another critic from FullHyderabad.com called the film "archaic" and stated "stay away from this one – else, it will stay with you for a long while".
-Likewise, a reviewer from Rediff.com stated the film "offers nothing new".
+A reviewer from Rediff.com stated the film "offers nothing new".